Most people believe that bed bugs can only infest a dirty, unkempt household…

 Researchers discovered that this is a common way that these insects communicate.

-This pheromone causes issue with infestations that are facing neglect.
-When not dealt with, the build up of Histamine will cause the infestation to snowball.
+This pheromone often causes issues with infestations that are facing neglect.
+When not dealt with, the build-up of Histamine will cause the bed bug infestation to snowball.

 Do Bed Bugs Like Perfume?